jashparekh1/query-conditioned-guidelines/README.md

 ## Research

 This project is part of ongoing research into query-conditioned guidelines for language models.
-For more details about the methodology and results, please refer to our research papers (to be added).

 ## License